MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/expand-teams-across-your-org/shifts/shifts-connector-wizard.md

 1. Under **Connect you workforce management system**, select **View.** Here, you can learn more about Shifts connectors and the frontline worker and manager experience when you connect Shifts to your WFM system.
 1. When you're ready, select **Get started**.
 1. Select **Next** to create a Blue Yonder connection.
-1. On the Connection details page:

-    1. Give your connection a name.
-    2. Enter your Blue Yonder service account name and password and service URLs.
-    3. Select **Next** to test the connection with the settings you entered.
+1. On the Connection details page, give your connection a name.
+Then, enter your Blue Yonder service account name and password and service URLs.
+When you're done, select **Next** to test the connection with the settings you entered.

 1. On the Sync settings page, you choose the information to sync from Blue Yonder to Shifts, whether Shifts users can make changes to the data, and the sync frequency.
     1. Enter your Microsoft 365 system account.